sp1r/gurps4/docs/source/spells.rst

 **Prerequisite**: Identify Spell.

+**Classes**: Information; Resisted by spells that conceal magic

 **Cost**: 8.

 **Time to cast**: 1 hour.

-Information; Resisted by spells that conceal magic
 Tells the caster exactly what spells are on the subject.
-If the subject has more than one spell on it, Analyze
-Magic identifies the one that took the least energy and tells the caster “there are more spells.”
+If the subject has more than one spell on it, Analyze Magic identifies the one that took the least energy and tells the caster “there are more spells.”
 It can then be cast again to determine the next spell, and so on.
 Like Identify Spell, above, it gives limited results when faced with a spell the caster has never heard of.

 ******************
 Light and Darkness
 ******************

 These spells affect not just visible light, but also infrared and ultraviolet light.
-Spells that provide illumination allow those with Infravision and
-Ultravision to see, while spells that block ordinary vision also block those senses.
+Spells that provide illumination allow those with Infravision and Ultravision to see, while spells that block ordinary vision also block those senses.

 =============================================== ======================= =========================================== ================================